Carpso/CarpsoApp/README.md

 **Implementation Strategy:**

 *   **Authentication:** Uses Firebase Authentication.
 *   **Role Storage:** The user's role is stored within their user profile (Firebase Firestore).
 This is checked by security rules and client-side logic.
+Custom claims on Firebase Auth tokens can also be used for more efficient role checking on the backend.
 *   **Access Control:**
     *   **Frontend:** Conditional rendering based on the user's role to show/hide specific UI elements and features.
     *   **Backend/API:** Server Actions and Firebase Security Rules verify the user's role before allowing access to protected resources or performing restricted actions.